bgd-labs/aave-governance-v3/DEPLOYMENT.md

 - *[foundry.toml](./foundry.toml)*: when adding a new network, include the respective definitions (`rpc_endpoints` and `etherscan`).
 Add network configuration to the `etherscan` section only if the network isn't supported by Etherscan.
 For networks requiring special configuration, add them under the network profile section.

-- *scripts*: the deployment scripts for the different parts of the system are located in the [scripts](./scripts/) file.
+- *scripts*: the deployment scripts for the different parts of the system are located in the [scripts](./scripts/) folder.
 If you are adding a new network, first verify that the network exists in the [Solidity Utils](https://github.com/bgd-labs/solidity-utils/blob/main/src/contracts/utils/ChainHelpers.sol) repository, then add a new network script to [InitialDeployment.s.sol](./scripts/InitialDeployments.s.sol).
 The deployment scripts retrieve necessary addresses from generated JSON files in the [deployments](./deployments/) folder, so you must follow the strict deployment order, that will be specified later.
 After deployment, the scripts save the newly deployed addresses to the JSON files.

 - *deployments*: The [deployments](./deployments/) folder contains the deployed addresses for every network.
 Note that the JSON files are modified during execution or simulation.
 If simulation runs but execution fails, the addresses will still be modified.
   Note that here is a dependency on [aDI](https://github.com/aave-dao/adi-deploy/tree/main/deployments) addresses, taken from [address book](https://github.com/bgd-labs/aave-address-book) or added to [InitialDeployment](./scripts/InitialDeployments.s.sol) script.

-- *Makefile*: The [here](./Makefile) contains commands for deploying each smart contract to a selected network.
+- *Makefile*: The [Makefile](./Makefile) contains commands for deploying each smart contract to a selected network.
 To deploy smart contracts to a new network, first add the necessary network scripts, then change the network name in the relevant command and execute it.
 You can deploy using a private key or using a ledger (by adding  `LEDGER=true` to the execution command).
 If you deploy into a mainnet network, add: `PROD=true`.
 Set the gwei amount for transactions if needed.

 Here's an example of the initial command that generates network address JSON files: